-The following overview will serve as a road map to introduce you to Redemption Groups™, the Redemption book and the process of starting up Redemption Groups in your own church, counseling center, charity organization, military chapel, or other ministry organization.
+The following overview will serve as a road map to introduce you to Redemption Groups™, the Redemption book and the process of building Redemption Groups at your own church or ministry site.

 If you’re an individual, interested in Redemption Groups for your own personal edification, read this instead.

 Step 1: Get familiar with Redemption Groups and their curriculum

 - Here is a brief written description of Redemption Groups.

 - This conference workshop audio also addresses the basics about Redemption Groups, as well as the structure and strategy best-practices of the ministry within a local church.